Contingencyplana/making_friends_0/planning/harbor_of_hulks.md

-# Harbor of Hulks — Making Friends AI

-This scroll records the lore and purpose of the **Harbor of Hulks**:
-a vast junkyard sea cavern beneath the isle, transfixed by the
-**Timestorm Generator Scepter**, and axis of three arcs —
-the Doctor’s arrival, Igor’s transition, and Ivy’s departure.

 ---
 ## 1. Description
 - A **great central sea cavern**, water-filled and cathedral vast.
 - Its ceiling and floor are pierced by the **Timestorm Generator Scepter**,